Bira/octopus-carnival/_drafts/wir-dungeon-fantasy-intro.md

 campaign.
 Powered by GURPS titles are fully standalone games that use the GURPS rule set as a base, and modify it to suit their purposes.

-I can confidently say it's the _chunkiest_ Powered By GURPS game, because all the others were single-book affairs, and this one is a large boxed set.
+I can confidently say it's the _chunkiest_ Powered By GURPS game, because the ones that came before were single-book affairs, and this one is a large boxed set.
 It removes everything from GURPS that's not immediately relevant to the dungeon fantasy genre, but what remains is both plentiful and very close to the level of detail in base GURPS.
 It's about as crunchy as either edition of Pathfinder, if you want a d20-based benchmark.

 Part of the reason for this wealth of material is that the DFRPG is a second edition of sorts.
 Much of it had been released as a line of supplements for